This is a guest post from Varada Patwardhan from Xebrio.

 What do new leaders need?

-Most of what new leaders need from their organisations is support on all levels, which can be categorised as the following.
+Most of what new leaders need from their organizations is support on all levels, which can be categorized as the following.

 Those are the parts that most struggle with.

 Every interaction you have with an employee moves that relationship in a positive or negative direction.
 We believe the quality of a relationship over time is a result of the net impact of all the different conversations that have occurred.Ken Blanchard

 Training should go beyond just the technical ins and outs of the job, but be personalized to address specific concerns and shortcomings, and cultivate strengths of the new leader or manager.